 Step 3: Send a Test Signal

 Trigger a test signal from your Rodz dashboard (Settings > Webhooks > Send Test) so Make can capture the payload structure.
-Once Make receives the test, it will display the available fields for mapping.
+Once Make receives the test, it’ll display the available fields for mapping.

 Step 4: Add the Google Sheets Module